 About The Guinness Partnership

 We are one of the largest providers of affordable housing and care in England.
-We own and manage nearly 65,000 homes, and provide housing services for more than 135,000 customers.
-We also provide care services to more than 10,000 people.
+We own and manage nearly 65,000 homes, and provide services – including care services – to over 140,000 customers in 165 local authority areas across England.

-Our activities are regulated by the Regulator for Social Housing (RHS) and the Care Quality Commission (CQC).
+Our activities are regulated by the Regulator of Social Housing and the Care Quality Commission.

 Purpose and scope of this statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (“the Act”) and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2018.
 It applies to all legal entities that form part of The Guinness Partnership Group.

 We are opposed to slavery and human trafficking.
 We will do what we can to combat such abuses in our business and in our supply chains.